 The usual production time is 6 weeks.
 This way we can ensure getting hold of all neded materials and have time spared for the engraving.

-Read more about how much and why it costs to have jewellery handmade here
+Read more about how much and why it costs what it does to have jewellery crafted by hand here

 Get a head start designing your very own wedding rings by using our design guide.
 The more of these various aspects you have decided upon prior to a meeting in the shop or online, the better.